shockch4rge/Shockch4rge/README.md

 **⚙️ TECH!**

-When I'm not immersing myself in music, I'm adept with new technology/secrets/tips/languages/hoo-ha that spring up from time to time.
+When I'm not immersing myself in music, I'm adept with new technology, languages, (*~and 10 new JS frameworks~*) that spring up from time to time.
 Be it software or hardware, I'm always on the lookout for new breakthroughs in the ever-growing and adapting environment of technology.

 **🎮 GAMING!**

 At the end of the day, I might just wind down for a few hours of gaming.
 Well, not as much as I did a few years ago, but I am still very critical of well-constructed and enjoyable games.
 One of my absolute favourites is Far Cry 5; love its open-world design!

 ## My programming language proficiency 📖
-Like all languages, be it communicating with people or talking to really stupid machines, learning them is hard.
-Here's what I've been exposed to.
+I love to expose myself to the quirks of languages when I have time.
+Here's what I'm comfortable with so far:
 - **Python** 🐍
 - **Java** ☕
 - **JavaScript** 🔨
 - **TypeScript** ⬆️
 - **PHP** (WIP)
 - **React** (WIP)
+- **Rust** (WIP)
+- **Dart (Flutter)** (WIP)
 - *and many more to come...*

 My favourite language?
 Hard to say.
 I'm not a very opinionated developer.
-But I do have my likes and dislikes.
-It's still too early for me to judge!
+Though I have my likes and dislikes, it's still too early for me to judge!

 ## What I've made ✅
 - [**java-android-bitjam**] (Java, Android) - A music player for Android.